 Sugarcane Plantation: Jamaican Rum Factory

 Did you know that rum is derived from sugar cane?
 Yep!
 I didn’t know that before the first rum tour I did.
+Stretching more than 10, 000 acres in Lluidas Vale, St. Catherine sits the green fields of The Worthy Park Estate.
 Naturally, the towering cane fields of the estate are a staple part of the rum-making process.
-Stretching more than 10, 000 acres in Lluidas Vale, St. Catherine sits the green fields of The Worthy Park Estate.
 My only other time venturing through tall cane field stalks like this was at a former plantation on the way to the highest botanical garden in the western hemisphere.
-A visit to the sugar cane fields isn’t included the Worthy Park Estate tour, but as a part of the Love Not Likes group we were able to capture some shots there.

 Worthy Park Estate’s History

 The Worthy Park Estate was incepted over 300 years ago in 1670, making it the oldest existing sugar distillery in Jamaica!
-Since then it has only been under ownership by 3 families, and has been in the hands of the local Clarke family since 1918.
-Commercial production of sugarcane and sugar began in 1720, and continues to this day, while the 1st record of its rum production was in 1741.
-There was an oversupply of Jamaican Rum following World War II and production was temporarily ceased in 1962 until the distillery’s completion in 2005 with a selection of both aged (red) and unaged (white) spirits.
+It has been in the hands of the local Clarke family since 1918.
+Commercial production of sugarcane and sugar began in 1720 and continues to this day, while the 1st record of its rum production was in 1741.

-What part of this Jamaican rum tour would you look forward to doing most?
+What part of Worthy Park Estate’s Jamaican rum tour would you look forward to doing most?